dnkolegov/nist-wireguard/README.md

 The implementation is based on WireGuard-Go project.

-It has the same semantics as the original WireGuard protocol but employs the cryptographic algorithms defined by the Russian national standards (GOST).
+It has the same semantics as the original WireGuard protocol but employs the cryptographic algorithms used in TLS 1.3.

+There is also [Ru-WireGuard](https://github.com/bi-zone/ruwireguard-go) with GOST cryptographic primitives.

 ## Warnings
 - The code is experimental.
 You must not use this in production